Become a specialist in caring for seriously ill patients

 Our teaching model for nursing specialty graduate certificates is unique to the University of Melbourne.
 In a work-integrated learning framework, you will undertake online study and face-to-face classes, as well as clinical supervision in your own hospital environment.
 This model is designed to maximise your learning, clinically and theoretically.
 Consequently, you must seek support from your health service to undertake the course.

-We will accept late applications until the week prior to the course commencing, however you must have been nominated by your hospital to support you to undertake the clinical component of the course.
-Speak with your Education Manager or Clinical Nurse Educator to confirm that your hospital is willing to support your course enrolment.
+To be eligible for Graduate Certificate in Critical Care Nursing (Intensive Care), you must be nominated by your hospital to support you to undertake the clinical practice component of the course.
+Speak with your Education Manager or Clinical Nurse Educator to confirm that your hospital is willing to support your clinical supervision.